angelolicastro/bed/README.md

 # bed
-A particle detector event display for a Beam Dump eXperiment (BED) at Jefferson Lab.
+A particle detector event display for a Beam Dump eXperiment (BDX) at Jefferson Lab.